 - A fortnightly independent writing activity where children have the opportunity to apply their writing skills in an extended piece of writing.

 - Spelling: The school uses the Spelling Shed scheme to teach spelling progressively.
 Each stage refers to a school year e.g. Stage 1 is aimed at the expectations for Year 1.
 Rules and patterns are taught in class and then children are given a list of spellings to learn for weekly testing.
 Pupils also use the Spelling Shed platform or app to play games and complete activities to help them learn the spelling rule or pattern both in school and at home.
-An overview of each stage can be viewed below:

 By the end of each key stage, pupils are expected to know, apply and understand the knowledge and skills set out in the relevant programme of study from the National Curriculum: